snakster/cpp.react/guides/engines/Pulsecount-engine.md

 ## Motivation

-The Pulsecount engine is designed around tasks and synchroninizion through atomic counters.
+The Pulsecount engine is intended as a purely parallel engine, implemented around tasks and non-blocking synchronization.
-The goal is to apply a more effective parallelization scheme than parallel Toposort.
-Instead of synchronizing the control flow based on topology level, nodes should have to wait for their individual dependencies.
+Instead of synchronizing the control flow based on topology level like parallel Toposort, nodes should only have to wait for their respective dependencies.

 ## Concept

-The updating turn happens in two phases.
+A turn divided into two phases.

 1. The reachable portion of the graph is marked.
    During thise phase, an atomic counter on each node is initialized to the number of reachable predecessors.
 2. The actual update propagation starts.
-Each node notifies its successors when its done; this decrements their counters.
+Each node notifies its successors after it has been processed; this decrements their counters.
-   If the counter value of a node reaches zero, i.e. all its predecessors are done, it is ready to be updated.
+   If the counter value of a node reaches zero, i.e. all its predecessors are done, it is ready to be processed as well.

 ## Algorithm